 Laterally Loaded Single-leg RDL

-Stand perpendicular to a cable machine, holding the cable handles at chest height.
-Select a low-to-moderate load and walk away from the machine until you feel a slight tension in the handles.
+Stand perpendicular to a cable machine, holding the cable handle at chest height.
+Select a low-to-moderate load and walk away from the machine until you feel a slight tension in the handle.
 Move into a single-leg stance with the leg nearest the cable machine.
-Keeping hips and shoulders perpendicular to the machine and handles close to the chest, lower into a single-leg Romanian deadlift.
+Keeping hips and shoulders perpendicular to the machine and handle close to the chest, lower into a single-leg Romanian deadlift.
 Engage the core and hip musculature to resist the urge to rotate toward the machine.

 Amp it up: Move farther away from the cable machine or increase the resistance.